 Meanwhile, if you're inspired by an existing bathroom design (or a series of bathroom designs you've seen on sites like Pinterest or Houzz), please feel free to share inspiration photos and any other details with our design team.
 This recommendation applies whether you'll be renovating or taking on a new build.

-If CT Stone assists you with a bathroom renovation, we will also ask you to provide as many photos of your existing space as possible.
+If Connecticut Stone assists you with a bathroom renovation, we will also ask you to provide as many photos of your existing space as possible.
 This includes photos from various angles, which will help us get a better feel for the room.
 If possible, we would also like for you to share any existing floor plans and rough room dimensions with us.

 Next, we will recommend meeting with one of our experienced and talented designers to discuss your goals, budget, and other details of your project.
 For your convenience, these consultations are available both via Zoom and in-person, so you can select the option that you're most comfortable with.